Turtle Thursday – Guest Bighorn Sheep – Photography

 5 Responses to “Turtle Thursday – Guest Bighorn Sheep – Photography”

-1. Sarah Ferguson Says:
+1. Sarah Ferguson and Choppy's avatar Sarah Ferguson Says:

 I am the worst at finding bighorn sheep!
 Even when people tell me where they are on a cliff, I can’t find them.